StevenDavid/lambda-layer-tokenization/README.md

 Successfully packaged artifacts and wrote output template to file packaged.yaml
 ```

-**Step 4.4** Pckaged.yaml ,just created in above step, will be used to deploy the code and resources to AWS.
-The following code will create a cloud formation stack which will configure all AWS resources required by the template.
+**Step 4.4** Packaged.yaml (created in the above step) will be used to deploy the code and resources to AWS.
+Wait for the stack creation to complete.
 Note the name of the stack is `kms-stack`

 `sam deploy --template-file ./packaged.yaml --stack-name kms-stack`